The temporary hospital for care of German war casualties had been set

 eye, Bill read The Old Testament aloud.
 Then he read The New Testament and favorite

 passages until the entire Bible had been read and reread many times.
-They didnt
+They didn’t

 realize it then, but through the words from the greatest Book ever written, an intangible